Charles H. Beaubien: Sangre de Cristo Land Grant

 San Luis in 1851.
 San Luis was the first permanent settlement in Colorado.

 Taos Revolt

 Beaubien was holding court in Tierra Amarilla, New Mexico when the Taos Revolt erupted in January 1847.
 In the revolt, Beaubien's son Narciso (freshly arriving from school in Cape Girardeau, Missouri), his partner Stephen Louis Lee, and Governor Bent were killed.

 After Sterling Price put down the rebellion, Beaubien was the judge to overseeing the trial of his son's murderers prompting Father Martinez to accuse him of "endeavoring to kill all the people of Taos."

 Beaubien turned to his sons-in-law Lucien Maxwell and Jesus Abreu to develop the land grant.

 In 1851 he semi-retired from public service.

-In 1863 he sold the Colorado land grant to Colorado Governor William Gilpin for approximately four cents an acre ($41,000).
+In 1863 he sold the Colorado land grant to territorial Colorado Governor William Gilpin for approximately four cents an acre ($41,000).